-Continuing Education classes differ in four primary ways:
+Job Training and Workforce Partnerships classes differ in four primary ways:

-First, while some classes may have some requirements to fulfill prior to registering, you do not have to apply to the college in order to enroll.
+- While some classes may have some requirements to fulfill prior to registering, you do not have to apply to the college in order to enroll.

-Second, our classes start throughout the year, rather than at set times during a college semester.
+- Our classes start throughout the year, rather than at set times during a college semester.

-Third, our classes are generally fast-track, meaning that they are shorter in length in order to accommodate your schedule and your need for skills you can use immediately.
+- Our classes are generally fast-track, meaning that they are shorter in length in order to accommodate your schedule and your need for skills you can use immediately.

-Finally, you will not receive a grade for the class, but for classes that you successfully complete, you will receive a certificate of completion.
+- You will not receive a grade for the class, but for classes that you successfully complete, you will receive a certificate of completion.
 For classes geared toward workforce development, you will be awarded Continuing Education Units.

 A Continuing Education Unit is 10 contact hours of participation in an organized, non-credit continuing education experience.
 Therefore, one Continuing Education Unit is awarded for every 10 hours of training completed.

 While college admission is not required, some Job Training and Workforce Partnerships classes do have special requirements, and therefore, you must register in person.
 These classes include the Health Careers classes.
 However, most classes do not have special requirements.
 Simply register, make payment, and attend class!

 Registration for Job Training and Workforce Partnership classes begins when classes are published in print or online.
 Registration continues up until the first day of the class or until the class fills.
 Early registration is encouraged as some classes fill quickly.

 Payment is due upon registration.
 If payment is not received within 24 hours after registration, your registration may be purged.
 Walk-in registrants may pay in person with cash, check or credit card.
 Those who register by phone may use a credit card.
 Students who fax or email their registration should include credit card payment information on the form.